pct-code/scalewiz/README.rst

 If you are working with Teledyne SSI Next Generation pumps generally, please check out `py-hplc`_!

-This project is stable and usable in a production environment, but listed as in beta due to the lack of a test suite.
+This project is stable and usable in a production environment, but listed as in beta due to the lack of a test suite (yet!).
 If you notice something weird, fragile, or otherwise encounter a bug, please open an `issue`_.

 .. image:: https://raw.githubusercontent.com/teauxfu/scalewiz/main/img/main_menu(details).PNG